 Thickness will also dictate as to how durable the new bed surface is.
-For example, if a mattress has a 2-inch memory foam over a 7-inch core/base and another has a 1-inch memory foam layer over an 8-inch support base, the latter is less durable over time.
+For example, if a mattress has a 2-inch foam over a 7-inch core/base and another has a 1-inch layer over an 8-inch support base, the latter is less durable over time.

-Yet, opting for too much (5-inch and over) memory foam topping may defeat the memory foam feel and come off feeling too cushy—where the sleeper feels sunk in their own bed.
+Yet, opting for too much (5-inch and over) memory foam topping may defeat the polyurethane foam feel and come off feeling too cushy—where the sleeper feels sunk.

-Density refers to the ratio of polymer to air/spaces in a mattress.
+Density refers to the ratio of polymer to air/spaces.
 Fewer polymers and more air/spaces equal less density, and more polymers and less air/spaces result in a more compact sleeping surface.
-Density is clearly the other major consideration to make.

-- sleeping style: Most sleepers do fine with medium to medium-firm mattresses
+- Sleeping style: Most sleepers do fine with medium to medium-firm

 The thickness and number of layers used affect firmness as well.
 Still, the temperature sensitivity of the type of foam under assessment will also weigh in, so check this too.
 At room temperature, most memory foam types are relatively firm but tend to soften somewhat when temperatures rise over some time.

-There are primarily three memory types: traditional, plant-based and gel-based.
+There are primarily three types: traditional, plant-based and gel-based.